gve-sw/nso_ui/README.md

 # NSO UI
 -	A user friendly portal for customer demonstrations

+You can use this template to create in a easy way to customize NSO features, using authentication process and create frames as GUI to show dasboards.

+This is the High Level Design

+And this is an example of the GUI

 # Installation

 Please be sure that you have NSO already installed in the same server you will install this PoV.
 Also there is a need for a DB for authentication.